 In the Mood for writing – yes?
 What even in these cold dark days?
 You must be special, because most of us struggle with writing, particularly when the weather is grim and the days are short.

-You’ve heard about it in the movies and you’ve probably felt it yourself.
-It’s called Writer’s Block.
 The planning and fieldwork stages of an audit are what we are trained to do, and we can execute these stages effectively.
-But when it comes to writing the first draft of the audit report the brakes go on.
-There are a several very good reasons for that:
+But when it comes to writing the draft of the audit report the problems start.
+There are a several good reasons for that:

-There is also a feeling, for many of us in anticipation of what is going to come next, of tension.
+There is also a feeling of tension.
 What will my report look like, how will it be received, will it be criticised, will I get ‘pushback’?

 So a couple of tips:

-And, for structure or content.
-Go on persuade your manager to send you on our report writing course.
+Engage as a team with one of our report writing courses.
 They’ve been around for years and have kick-started many an auditor’s report writing career.

 Mood